Healing Body and Soul

 Integrative Therapies: A Collaboration

-Integrative Therapies of La Crosse, Wis., is a shared space of professional care providing the following services: acupuncture, massage, energy work and spiritual direction.
+Integrative Therapies of La Crosse, Wisconsin, is a shared space of professional care providing the following services: acupuncture, massage, energy work and spiritual direction.

 Cultural Aspects of Healing

-Change Direction: the FSPA pledge to raise mental health awareness
+Change Direction: FSPA pledge to raise mental health awareness

 Together with Coulee Region Change Direction partners, we pledge to continue our efforts in mental health and wellness through our direct care ministries and create environments that enhance holistic mental health and healing.
 We pledge to provide education and to normalize the topic of mental health by incorporating it into our conversations, ultimately reducing stigma around the topic and moving one another toward compassion, empathy, understanding and support.